Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Fortify**: You take 3 less damage from pysical and elemental damage.

-**Monolith**: As a bonus action you can give yourself temporary hit points equal to four times your proficiency modifier.
+**Monolith**: As a bonus action you can give yourself temporary hit points equal to ten times your proficiency modifier.
 Once this effect is used it cannot be used again until 30 seconds pass.

 **Petricite**: Whenever you gain temporary hit points you can remove one magical effect affecting you, unless you are charmed.